Hong Kong Shue Yan University: Partnerships

-Hong Kong Shue Yan University has partnerships with universities in UK and Australia.
+Hong Kong Shue Yan University has partnerships with universities in the UK and Australia.
 The universities are University of Stirling, University of Wollongong, and University of Leicester.
 Split-degree programmes are offered, where the first two years are spent at SYU and the latter two in the overseas universities.

 In 2013, the university also entered into collaboration with Birkbeck, University of London.
 The Trans-jurisdictional Legal Theory and Policy Research Centre enables scholars from both participating universities to develop comparative research projects and visit each other's institutions to teach.
 Up to 15 students per year from Shue Yan University are admitted onto the Qualifying Law Programme (LLM) at Birkbeck.